MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 ## Assign admin roles to a user from the new admin center

 This new roles experience is rolling out to organizations starting at the end of June.
-If you aren't seeing the new **Roles** page, see [Assign admin roles from the classic admin center](assign-admin-roles.md#assign-admin-roles-to-a-user-from-the-classic-admin-center) earlier in this article.
+If you aren't seeing the new **Roles** page, see [Assign admin roles from the old admin center](assign-admin-roles.md#assign-admin-roles-to-a-user-from-the-old-admin-center) earlier in this article.

 In the new admin center, you can assign users to a role in 2 different ways: